Chemical Engineering (with placement year)

 - Thomas Swan and Haydale

-As a Chemical Engineering student you will actively engage with our industry links as part of your studies at Bradford - during each module of study you will have a guest lecturer from an industry expert and during the latter years of your degree there are opportunities for you to engage in ongoing research projects.
+You will actively engage with our industry partners - during each module of study you will have a guest lecturer from an industry expert, and during the latter years of your degree there are opportunities for you to get involved in ongoing research projects.

 Chemical Engineering at Bradford was given 92% overall satisfaction by students in the National Student Survey 2016.

-- Top Five: Chemical Engineering at the University of Bradford is ranked 5th in the UK in the Guardian University League Table 2017
+- Chemical Engineering at the University of Bradford is ranked 4th in the UK in the Guardian University League Table 2018

 To include A-level Maths and Chemistry minimum grade C.